 Charlotte offered a similar program last year for those who participated in Mecklenburg County’s curbside recycling program.
-That year-long program awarded 520 Harris Teeter gift cards randomly if someone was spotted recycling properly by the Coca-Cola Recycling Prize Patrol.
+That year-long program awarded 520 Harris Teeter gift cards randomly if someone was spotted recycling properly by Coca-Cola Recycling representatives.

 “Nationally, Charlotte is gaining a reputation as a ‘Green Friendly’ community,” said Michael Smith, President & CEO of Charlotte Center City Partners.
 “This new Uptown recycling program is the next bold step in our process to build one of the most sustainable counties, cities and centers in the country.”